Battle of Huế: Initial U.S. Marines counter-attacks

-The 1st Cavalry Division attacks PAVN supply lines
+Attacks by 1st Cavalry Division on PAVN supply lines

 On 20 January, the 1st Cavalry Division began moving from Landing Zone English in Bình Định Province 350 km north to Camp Evans as part of Operation Checkers.
 While the helicopters and men of the Division were soon in position, most of their heavy and support equipment was loaded on trucks that would have to proceed by convoy up Highway 1.
 While a new supply port was being constructed on the coast, the Division relied on the Marine supply base at Tân Mỹ and supply convoys along Highway 1 from Da Nang.
 On the night of 31 January, the PAVN-VC launched a mortar attack on Camp Evans which caused an ammunition dump to explode, disabling most of the helicopters of the 229th Assault Helicopter Battalion.
 Other attacks along Highway 1 damaged or destroyed 20 bridges and 26 culverts between the Hải Vân Pass and Phu Bai and Highway 1 was closed to convoy traffic until early March.

 On 1 February, III Marine Amphibious Force (III MAF) Commander Lieutenant General Robert Cushman alerted the 1st Cavalry Division commander, Major General John J. Tolson, to be ready to deploy his 3rd Brigade into a sector west of Huế.
 By 22:15 that night, Tolson's command had agreed with III MAF on its designated area of operations in the Huế sector.
 Tolson's plan called for an air assault by two battalions of the 3rd Brigade northwest of Huế.
 The 2nd Battalion, 12th Cavalry was to arrive in the landing zone first, followed by the 5th Battalion, 7th Cavalry to be inserted near PK-17.
 Attacking in a southeasterly direction, the two battalions would then attempt to close the PAVN-VC supply line into Huế.

 During the mid-afternoon of 2 February, the 2/12th Cavalry arrived in a landing zone about 6 mi northwest of Huế.
 The Cavalry force soon encountered two dug-in PAVN Battalions around the villages of Thon Que Chu and Thon La Chu which they were unable to overcome as fog prevented their usual gunship support.
 The 2/12th Cavalry withdrew to a night defensive perimeter, but at dawn on 3 February following a mortar barrage the PAVN attacked their position.
 This was only beaten back with heavy artillery fire.
 Losses continued to mount throughout the day from mortar and small arms fire and that night the Battalion commander decided to breakout from the encirclement by a night march to an ARVN position on Nha Nanh hill (16.4598°N 107.506°E) from where they could be resupplied and the casualties medevaced.
 On reaching the ARVN base, the 2/12th Cavalry dug in there for the next 4 days.